somphene/somphene.github.io/log/_posts/2020-02-13-10-foreign-film-oscars-2020.md

 * 2019-Alfonso Cuarón - Roma (2018)🇲🇽
 * 2020 -Bong Joon Ho - Parasite (2019)🇰🇷

 I don't write this just because Parasite won the Academy Award, and my friends can attest that I have recommended them to watch this much before it won in any festival.
 However, I do take this opportunity, fueled directly by its Oscar Win to give this movie (and Asian cinema in general) more exposure and publicity.
 I request everyone, especially those who are not into watching foreign films to give this movie a chance and realize what a wealth of movies are being missed which transcend the Language barrier.
-In addition to a [previous post](https://somphene.github.io/2019-03-23-1/) that contains some foreign films, I would like to highlight the works of the following directors (Im listing out all that are at the top of my mind, will add more post midterms):
+In addition to a [previous post](https://somphene.github.io/2019-03-23-1/) that contains some foreign films, I would like to highlight the works of the following directors (Im listing out all that are at the top of my mind, will add more soon):
 * [Akira Kurosawa](https://en.wikipedia.org/wiki/Akira_Kurosawa) (Japanese): Such an influential creator that literally anything on [this linked list](https://en.wikipedia.org/wiki/List_of_creative_works_by_Akira_Kurosawa) is recommended and studied in film school.
 * [Abbas Kiarostami](https://en.wikipedia.org/wiki/Abbas_Kiarostami) (Persian): Taste of Cherries, which is part of the critically acclaimed Koker trilogy.
 This director's films lead the Iranian new wave of directors consisting of Bahram Beyzai, Nasser Taghvai, Ali Hatami, Masoud Kimiai, Dariush Mehrjui, Sohrab Shahid-Saless and Parviz Kimiavi.
 Other notable films include Where Is the Friend's Home?
 Close-Up, Through the Olive Trees and The Wind Will Carry Us.